 Discussion

 Our results imply that high social capital can support the target government and deter the success of sanctions.
-WVS data provide no information about North Korea, but numerous sources show that job losses are the major negative effect of sanctions affecting North Korea’s populace.
-U.N.
-Resolution 2270 on March 2nd, 2016 was reinforced by closing the Kaesong industrial complex, which left 50,000 North Koreans unemployed and deprived North Korea of $100 million annually.
-Furthermore, U.N.
-Resolution 2375 passed on September 11th, 2017 also prohibited a substantial part of North Korea’s imports and exports, as well as joint ventures and labor exports with Russia and China, increasing the amount of jobless people.
+WVS data provides no information about North Korea, however, numerous sources indicate that job losses are the major negative effect of sanctions affecting North Korea’s populace.
+UN Resolution 2270 on 2 March 2016 was reinforced by closing the Kaesong industrial complex, which left 50,000 North Koreans unemployed and deprived North Korea of $100 million annually.
+Furthermore, UN Resolution 2375 passed on 11 September 2017 also prohibited a substantial part of North Korea’s imports and exports, as well as joint ventures and labor exports with Russia and China, increasing the number of jobless people.
 Despite these harsh conditions, there was no collective opposition from citizens within North Korea.
 Scholars often assume social capital does not exist in North Korea because the government is notoriously repressive.
-However, interviews with North Korean refugees reveal that trust and community bonds exist but are not maintained from the bottom up as is more typical of social capital in democratic countries.
+However, interviews with North Korean refugees reveal that trust and community bonds exist, however, they are not maintained from the bottom up as is more typical of social capital in democratic countries.

-According to refugees, the most feared organization in North Korea is the State Security Department (SSD), which acts as secret police, operating concentration camps and monitoring and identifying “defectors” on a daily basis who express dissatisfaction with the regime.
-It itself imposes a social network, contriving social capital, creating communities that spy on families and exiling people who oppose government policies to prevent dispersion of ideas (Mazarr, 2007; Scobell, 2005).
-With the use of the “Weekly Life Review Session,” the SSD was able to further control society by making people monitor and alert each other.
-Although known as the “Weekly Life Review Session,” there is an accurate descriptive translation that is more recognized, which is “Self-Criticism and Mutual-Criticism Session” (Lankov, 2013).
+According to refugees, the most feared organization in North Korea is the State Security Department (SSD), which functions as the secret police, operating concentration camps, and monitoring and identifying ‘defectors’ who express dissatisfaction with the regime every day.
+This itself imposes a social network, contriving social capital, creating communities that spy on families and exiling people who oppose government policies to prevent the dispersion of ideas (Mazarr, 2007; Scobell, 2005).
+With the use of the ‘Weekly Life Review Session’, the SSD was able to further control the society by making people monitor and alert each other.
+Although known as the ‘Weekly Life Review Session’, there is an accurate descriptive translation that is more recognized, which is ‘Self-Criticism and Mutual-Criticism Session’ (Lankov, 2013).

 Furthermore, this type of control was also present in the media.
-Just like Russia’s Pravda, or China’s Renimn RiBao, North Korea has the Rodong Shinmun editorial which plays a crucial role in effectively spreading and engraving Kim Jong-un and the North Korean regime’s messages to its citizens (Ford, 2018).
-The Rodong Shinmun editorials introduce and reinforce Kim Jong-un’s messages while also showing the highest levels of thinking of the Party.
+Like Russia’s Pravda, or China’s Renimn RiBao, North Korea has the Rodong Shinmun editorial which plays a crucial role in effectively spreading and engraving Kim Jong-un and the North Korean regime’s messages to its citizens (Ford, 2018).
+The Rodong Shinmun editorials introduce and reinforce Kim Jong-un’s messages while it also presents the Party’s highest ideologies.

-In addition, as it is already well known, North Korea’s citizens have high levels of pride for living according to the spirit of “Juche” which enables good socio-structural condition for collectivism to develop.
-The agricultural production through cooperative farms, and collective activities from various organizations under the Worker’s Party have a fundamental trait in North Korea’s social capital.
-As such, Kim Jong-un and politicians create a controlled rally effect by forcefully creating and imposing social capital that support them.
+In addition, as it is already well known, North Korea’s citizens have high levels of pride for living according to the spirit of ‘Juche’ which enables good socio-structural conditions for collectivism to develop.
+The agricultural production has a fundamental trait in North Korea’s social capital as it operates through cooperative farms and collective activities from various organizations under the Worker’s Party.
+As such, Kim Jong-un and the other politicians create a controlled rally effect by forcefully creating and imposing social capital that supports them.